tbalint19/tb-vue-boilerplate/docs/README.md

 It is already set up in the Spring boot boilerplate app, thus its documentation is not part of this guide.

-## Design - TODO
-Vue transitions

-Bootstrap vue

-Vueawesome (Fontawesome)

-no "designer" - at least for internal projects

-skilled designer for customer-facing apps (in web technologies) for fast development (familiar with standards, libs, frameworks)

 ## I18n - TODO
 Already setup with static jsons